Top Rochester police officials step down amid outcry about Daniel Prude’s death

 Instead of showing up in a police car, lights flashing, they will arrive at the scene in an orange sedan.

-“This is the biggest change in public safety in the modern history of our city,” Keller said in an interview with The Washington Post.
+“This is the biggest change in public safety in the modern history of our city,” Keller said in an interview with The Post.
 “It’s refocusing.
 It’s reallocating.
 It’s decriminalizing interactions.”

 The new approach, Keller said, is intended as a response to demands from protesters who have sought fundamental change to public safety.
 It’s also a way to ease burdens on an underfunded and undermanned police department, he said.

-Police leaders have been supportive, and city officials found the money to fund it.
+Police leaders have been supportive, and city officials found the money to fund the change.

 “We can do pilot projects for 10 years or we can fundamentally rethink the way we do basic safety responses in our community,” Keller said.
 “We’d rather experiment with a systemic change, a holistic public health model, instead of just continuing to nibble around the edges.”